mirror/dd-wrt/src/router/btrfsprogs/Documentation/dev/Development-notes.rst

     * Return value semantics if it's not obvious
     */

--  comment new enum/define values, brief description or pointers to the code that uses them
+-  comment new ``enum/define`` values, brief description or pointers to the code that uses them
--  comment new data structures, their purpose and context of use
+-  comment new ``data structures``, their purpose and context of use
 -  do not put struct member comments on the same line, put it on the line before and do not trim/abbreviate the text
 -  comment text that fits on one line can use the */\* text \*/* format, slight